 health savings account (hsa)

-For Blue PPO + HSA plan members only.
+For Aetna PPO + HSA plan members only.

 The HSA helps you pay for expenses now—like that higher deductible, prescription drugs, or other medical costs.
 But it’s also set up to help you save for future health care costs, even in retirement.